TangoEchoSierra/Rewards_Token/README.md

 ### Functionalities

 Transfer function - Allows users to send Starbucks tokens to other users.
-The fee setup for every transaction for this contract is 1% which directly goes to a fee collector contract.
+The fee setup for every transaction for this contract is 1% which directly goes to a fee collector address.

 Approve function - Allows users to approve other users to spend a specified amount of tokens on their behalf.